StanfordBioinformatics/JsonWf/README.md

 clinical qc package

-March 31, 2014
+Created:  March 31, 2014
+Last updated: September 29, 2014
 Nathaniel Watson

+NOTE - This documentation is under active development.
+Not everything is up-to-date.

 Abstract:
-JsonWf is a tool for building structured workflows in JSON format.
-Each JSON workflow is structured according to a built-in schema.
-Kwality performs multiple QC analyses for data in FASTQ, BAM, and VCF format.
-Analyses run in parallel, apart from specified dependencies, on a cluster.
-The tool is executed with the script kwality.py, which requires a configuration (conf) file in JSON format, a directory name in which to execute all analyses, and a job file name.
-The conf file is validated against a built-in JSON schema.
-The output job file is written in Simple Job Manager (SJM) format, and is executed with the sjm command; see https://github.com/StanfordBioinformatics/SJM/blob/master/doc/MANUAL.txt for more details.
-SJM is a tool for managing a set of jobs that are run on a cluster (i.e. Open Grid Engine).
-SJM is not included in the kwality bundle.
-Job stdout and stderr streams will be written to files within the JobStatus directory.
+JsonWf a format specification for defining a workflow, and is also a tool for building and running the workflow.
+A worfklow is defined as a set of related tasks, or jobs, that are to be executed for given input data.
+A workflow definition  (not to be confused with the meaning of a workflow) is written in JSON according to a built-in schema, which enables powerful error checking in the configuration.
+When given such a workflow definition, Jsonwill

+	1) ensure that the workflow definition (configuration) is all valid JSON,
+	2) validate the configuration against the built-in schema.
+This will catch many types of potential errors in the configuration, including typos, undefined variables, and circular job dependencies,
+	3) create a directed acyclic graph (DAG) to deconvolute job dependencies,
+	4) write the validated and parsed configuration to a file in a format known as SJM format, which is understood by the SJM (Simple Job Manager) tool.
+The file in SJM format should be thought of as the worklfow itself (and not the workflow definition as previously discussed), and
+	5) call SJM to execute SJM file (workflow) locally or on either the OGE or LSF compute cluster.
+More about SJM further below.

+Any number of workflows can be defined in JsonWf.
+The prototype workflow is Kwality, which is the first workflow written in JsonWf.
+In fact, JsonWf and Kwality co-evolved together, and in the beginning were part of the same piece of software.
+Kwality contains a set of commands for obtaining statistics and other QC measaures for DNA sequence data analysis, and is shipped with JsonWf especially for demonstration purposes.

+SJM is currently not shipped with JsonWf, but is a accessible form github at https://github.com/StanfordBioinformatics/SJM/blob/master/doc/MANUAL.txt .
+SJM is a tool for managing a set of jobs that are run on OGE or LSF compute cluster, or locally on ones personal computer.

+JsonWf is run with the script jsonWorkflow.py.
+Required arguments are the workflow definition file (-c argument) and the output directory argument (--outdir argument).
+Job standard output (stdout) and standard error (stderr) streams will be written to files within the JobStatus directory.
 This directory is a sub-directory of the output directory given to kwality.py, and is automatically created.

 JSON SCHEMA:
 The packaged schema schema.json defines the rules and structure of the